 Seeding Interdisciplinary Research Collaboration (SIRC)

-The objectives of SIRC link with the Provost’s Strategic Initiatives (Mizzou Advantage) and Mizzou 2020.
-It is expected, although not necessary, that the collaborations supported through SIRC enhance the pursuit of opportunities with the Provost’s Strategic Initiatives.
-The primary difference between the objectives of SIRC and the initiatives with Mizzou Advantage is that the HES program focuses solely on objectives related to research, research funding, scholarship, and graduate education.
-Previous SIRC recipients have gone on to successfully compete for Mizzou Advantage funding.
+The objectives of SIRC link with the Chancellor’s MU Compact Plans, and specifically Scholarly Excellence: Research Growth Plans.
+It is expected, although not necessary, that the collaborations supported through SIRC enhance the pursuit of opportunities with these plans.
+SIRC focuses solely on objectives related to research, research funding, scholarship, and graduate education.

 SIRC also links to the Margaret Mangel Catalyst Fund awards.
 Whereas the latter are intended to directly fund research activities, SIRC focuses on the myriad of activities surrounding the establishment and effective operation of functioning research and creative collaborations.
 While funds can be used to support meta-research needs (e.g., grant-seeking expenses), they are not intended to fulfill applicants’ research funding needs.